mholschbach/ctf/dbh-2023/icar/README.md

 ```console
 wine iCar.exe
 ```

 The output contains a long list of environment variables, some marketing and ended with this line:

 ```
 Bitte den Testvirus vor dem Start in das aktuelle Verzeichnis kopieren.
 ```

 After downloading eicar.com into the same folder the end of the output changed to:

 ```
 CHECK: Testvirus gefunden.

 Aus Sicherheitsgruenden wird der Testvirus nur auf Computern der Firma DBHLabs analysiert.
 Bitte richten Sie Ihren Computer entsprechend ein.
 ```

 I was interested if wine itself would allow to change some of the environment variable but didn't make any progress.
-A wild and lucky guess was to change the hostname before starting wine:
+A wild and lucky guess was to change the hostname before starting wine

 ```console
 sudo hostname DBHLabs; wine iCar.exe
 ```

-and the output changed to
+and the output changed to:

 ```
 CHECK: Testvirus gefunden.